More than six decades ago, estrogen was seen as the “woman’s hormone”.

 They can help you identify the underlying cause and get access to proper treatment.

-Although high estrogen won’t always cause a serious health issue, you should still take the necessary precautions to avoid complications.
+Although high estrogen won’t always cause a serious health issue, you should still take the necessary precautions to avoid complications of high estrogen.

 In women, it is normal for the estrogen to ramp up during ovulation.

 During the luteal phase of ovulation or the first 16-32 hours, the estrogen can experience some fluctuations.

 This is a normal problem for women in ovulation.